HumphreyYang/benign-overfitting/README.md

 ### Simulation Results

 The simulation results are in the folder `results`.
-For large simulation records with size over 100MB, we include a zip file for the results.
+For large simulation records with a size over 100MB, we include a zip file for the results.
 To unzip the file, run

-### Interative Plots
+### Interactive Plots

 To see the plots interactively, please run the `plot.ipynb` in `visualization` folder using `jupyter notebook` or `jupyter lab`.

-[Jupyter Widgets](https://ipywidgets.readthedocs.io/en/7.x/user_install.html) need to be activated in the jupyter lab environment.
+[Jupyter Widgets](https://ipywidgets.readthedocs.io/en/7.x/user_install.html) need to be activated in the Jupyter lab environment.

 ### Simulation Code

 Simulations are written in R and Python.
-The Python version uses Just-In-Time Compilor to speed up the simulation.
+The Python version uses the Just-In-Time Compiler to speed up the simulation.
 The R version is also available.
-Both code are in the folder `simulation`.
+The code is in the folder `simulation`.

 To run the simulation, change the parameter in the code and run